 Isagenix, a leading global health and wellness company committed to continued investment in scientific research, is pleased to announce the publication of a new study that provides additional validation of its nutritional products for improving physical performance.

-The study, published June 1, 2016, in the peer-reviewed journal Nutrients, was the first to demonstrate that physically active women who used Isagenix products while engaging in an exercise program enhanced their muscular endurance, strength, power, and cardiovascular health.
+The study, published June 1, 2016, in the peer-reviewed journal Nutrients, was the first to demonstrate that physically active women who used Isagenix products for increased protein (2 grams per kilogram) while engaging in an exercise program enhanced their muscular endurance, strength, power, and cardiovascular health.

-“In previous studies, we learned that Isagenix products served as a foundational nutritional system for weight management, but we were interested in seeing the effects of the products on exercise and performance,” says Eric Gumpricht, Ph.D., Isagenix Manager of Research and Science.
+“In previous studies, we learned that Isagenix products served as a foundational nutritional system for weight management, but we were interested in seeing the effects of a high-protein intake using the products on exercise and performance,” says Eric Gumpricht, Ph.D., Isagenix Manager of Research and Science.

 The newly published paper is the first of two arms of a trial—this arm involving women—evaluating Isagenix products for performance by researchers at Skidmore College, Saratoga Springs, New York.
 The final results of the second arm—the arm involving men—is forthcoming.